zrythm/zrythm/doc/user/plugins-files/plugins/scanning.rst

 ====================

 Zrythm will scan for plugins on startup and will remember those plugins until it is closed.
+Zrythm supports
-Zrythm supports both LV2, VST2, VST3 and AU plugins.
-LV2 is the recommended standard.
+LV2, VST2, VST3 and AU plugins.
+LV2 is the recommended
+standard.

 SFZ and SF2 instruments are also supported, and they are scanned as instrument plugins.

-.. tip:: Plugin scanning can be disableld by passing NO_SCAN_PLUGINS=1 when running Zrythm.
+.. tip:: Plugin scanning can be disabled by passing NO_SCAN_PLUGINS=1 when running Zrythm.

 LV2 Scan